joaopedrolt/whatsapp-clone-reactjs/README.md

 <h4><a href="https://joaopedrolt.github.io/whatsapp-clone-reactjs/">Você pode acessar esse projeto clicando aqui</a></h3>
 > Possibilidade de haver delay ou indisponibilidade por conta do host

+Text that is not a quote

+> Text that is a quote

 #### Instalação Local

 * Clonar ou fazer download do projeto.